Blog >

 Stripe is a great example of this done right.
 It uses AI everywhere, but you rarely see them talking about it directly.

 Take Smart Retries.
-Stripe doesn’t hype the model.
+Stripe doesn’t hype their "proprietory ML-powered model."
 They say businesses recover an average of 57% of failed payments (more successful payments, less lost revenue).
-The AI part shows up quietly.
-It's just the engine under the hood.

 Before

-When AI made content faster and cheaper, brands responded in the most predictable way possible.
+When AI made content production faster and cheaper, brands responded in the most predictable way possible.

-And for a while, that worked.
-Warm copy felt refreshing next to stiff corporate messaging.
+Conversational copy felt refreshing next to stiff formal messaging.

-Relatability stood in for credibility, even when there was no real experience behind it.
+Relatability stood in for credibility, even when there was no "human" experience behind it.

 What changed